-Of all the Wild Turkey straight whiskey expressions, I think it’s fair to say that 81-proof Wild Turkey Rye is the least popular choice of serious whiskey enthusiasts.
-For what it’s worth, it’s not an expression I regularly seek out (primarily because 101 Rye is plentiful in my area).
-Yet ever since I left the distillery just a few weeks ago, I can’t stop thinking about Wild Turkey’s rye whiskey.
-The two rye barrels I tasted that glorious Monday were hands-down incredible.
-I’m not just saying that because of the pleasant company or sheer joy of being in rickhouse A. Ask anyone who has tried Wild Turkey’s rye straight from the barrel – it’s whiskey to be remembered.
+Of all the Wild Turkey whiskey expressions, I think it’s fair to say that the 81-proof Wild Turkey Rye is the least popular choice of serious whiskey enthusiasts.
+For what it’s worth, it’s not an expression I regularly seek out (primarily because Wild Turkey 101 Rye is plentiful in my area).
+Yet, ever since I left the distillery a few weeks ago, I can’t stop thinking about Wild Turkey’s rye whiskey.
+The two rye barrels I tasted that glorious Monday were incredible.
+Granted, the pleasant company and sheer joy of being in rickhouse A played a role, but ask anyone who’s tried Wild Turkey’s rye straight from the barrel.
+They’ll confirm – it’s whiskey to remember.

-But well-aged, barrel-proof rye is far from youthful, 81-proof rye.
-So what’s the deal with Wild Turkey Rye (formerly Wild Turkey 81 Rye)?
-Why not just 101 Rye?
+But, well-aged, barrel-proof rye is far from the youthful 81-proof rye expression.
+So, what’s the deal with Wild Turkey Rye (formerly Wild Turkey 81 Rye)?
+Why not just market 101 Rye?

-Up until 2007, 101 Rye had been the only rye whiskey expression produced by Wild Turkey.
-That year saw the introduction of a new whiskey under a relatively new brand name, Russell’s Reserve 6 Year Old Rye.
-Age-stated and bottled at a respectable 90 proof, Russell’s Reserve 6-year Rye offered consumers something new and affordable at a time when rye whiskey options from all distilleries were slim.
+Until 2007, 101 Rye had been the only rye whiskey expression produced by Wild Turkey.
+That year saw the introduction of a new whiskey under a relatively new brand name, Russell’s Reserve Six-Year-Old Rye.
+Age-stated and bottled at a respectable 90 proof, Russell’s Reserve Six-Year Rye offered consumers something new and affordable at a time when rye whiskey options from all distilleries were slim.

 To say that Wild Turkey was unprepared for the resurgence of rye whiskey’s popularity is an understatement.
-After all, until recently Wild Turkey distilled rye only two days each year.
-By 2012 stocks were extremely limited, causing 101 Rye to become allocated to only 21 states by 2013.
+Until recently, Wild Turkey distilled rye only two days each year.
+By 2012, stocks were limited, causing 101 Rye to become allocated to only 21 states the following year.
 But Eddie Russell had a plan.

-While rye whiskey is quite a popular neat sipper now, it wasn’t as sought-after in 2012.
-It was, however, considerably popular with bartenders and mixologists.
-While I prefer higher proof whiskeys in my cocktails, the average consumer could care less about the specs of their drink’s base spirit.
+While rye whiskey is a popular spirit now, it wasn’t as sought-after in 2012.
+It was, however, favored by bartenders and mixologists.
+While I prefer higher-proof whiskeys in my cocktails, the average consumer could care less about the specs of their drink’s base spirit.
 Brand, yes; specs, no. With this in mind, and knowing that Wild Turkey needed to stretch its rye stocks as far as possible, Eddie, then Associate Master Distiller, created Wild Turkey 81 Rye.
 In contrast to 101 Rye, Wild Turkey 81 Rye was a widely available expression (and remains so today).

-By 2015, stocks were looking better – enough for Wild Turkey to increase 101 Rye’s production and introduce a fourth rye expression, Russell’s Reserve Single Barrel Rye.
+By 2015, rye stocks were looking better – enough for Wild Turkey to increase 101 Rye’s production and introduce a fourth rye expression, Russell’s Reserve Single Barrel Rye.
 And then, just this year, it was announced that Wild Turkey would release its first limited edition straight rye expression, Master’s Keep Cornerstone.
-Touting a blend of rye whiskey aged 9-11 years and bottled at 109 proof (the longest-aged and highest-proof rye ever offered by Wild Turkey), Cornerstone is destined for commercial success.
-While I haven’t had the chance to taste it just yet (you’ll sure as hell know when I do), initial reviews have been favorable.
+Touting a blend of rye whiskey aged nine to eleven years and bottled at 109 proof (the longest-aged and highest-proof rye ever offered by Wild Turkey), Cornerstone is destined for commercial success.
+And while I haven’t had the chance to taste it just yet (you’ll sure as hell know when I do), initial reviews have been favorable.

 Before moving to the tasting I thought it’d be nice to share the following chart and timeline – a Wild Turkey Rye primer, if you will.
 Feel free to bookmark or copy/download this info for future reference.